As a self-proclaimed bibliophile, I am happily obsessed with perusing beautiful bookstores in Europe and beyond.

 From Laurence of Finding the Universe

-Leakey’s Bookstore is a rare treat waiting to be discovered in Inverness, the capital of the Scottish Highlands, and the starting point of Scotland’s epic North Coast 500 driving route.
+Leakey’s Bookshop is a rare treat waiting to be discovered in Inverness, the capital of the Scottish Highlands and an amazing place to start a Scottish road trip!

-When you walk into the book store, the first thing you will notice will likely be the huge heating stove, which in winter keeps the whole place toasty warm.
+When you walk into the bookstore, the first thing you notice will likely be the huge heating stove, which in winter keeps the whole place toasty warm.

 Around this central area are shelves upon shelves and piles upon piles of books, spread out across two stories.